Event

 The Consulate’s office is located at the American Swedish Institute at 2600 Park Avenue in Minneapolis.
 Services provided in Minneapolis include passport delivery, provisional passports for emergency travel, applications for coordination numbers or to retain Swedish citizenship, life certificates, facilitation for Swedish voters and more.

-Applicants seeking new or renewed passports must visit the Embassy in Washington or the Consulate General in New York.
+Applicants seeking new or renewed passports in the United States must visit the Embassy in Washington, the Consulate General in New York, or the Consulate General in San Francisco.

-You also may apply for a passport with the Swedish police.
+If your passport is still valid and you are traveling to Sweden, you may also apply for a passport with the Swedish police (Polisen).
 This is the fastest and least expensive option if you are currently in Sweden or will be traveling there soon.
 For more information (in Swedish and English), click here.

-The Consulate in Minneapolis cannot accept passport applications and renewals.
-However, after applying in Washington, New York or abroad, you may ask the issuing authority to send your passport to us in Minneapoli, where you can pick up it up.
+The Consulate in Minneapolis cannot accept passport applications or renewals.
+However, after applying in Washington, New York or abroad, you may ask the issuing authority to send your passport to us in Minneapolis, where you can pick up it up.

 In the event of an emergency or a lost passport, the Consulate in Minneapolis can immediately issue a provisional (or emergency) passport to a Swedish citizen, which can be used for a single trip to Sweden.